 Creating your own website from scratch takes a lot of time and effort even if you know something about HTML, PHP, and CSS.
-The creation time can be much longer if you don’t know a thing about this web design languages because of the learning curve involved.
+The creation time can be much longer if you don’t know a thing about these web design languages because of the learning curve involved.

-On the other hand, setting up a simple website for your personal business or other needs can mean spending hundreds and even thousand of dollars if you choose to hire a professional web designer.
+On the other hand, setting up a simple website for your personal business or other needs can mean spending hundreds and even thousands of dollars if you choose to hire a professional web designer.

 Well, the good news in today’s high internet technology is that you could be a having a beautifully designed website within just 15 minutes or less?

 - Choose the Right Web Hosting Provider

 - Select a Domain Name

 - Building Your Website’s Layout with a WordPress Template